eirshy/Eirshy.DSP/lazyoutposting/README.md

 ## Changes

+- v1.4.3 Fix for miner prebuilds not getting the memo about vein depletion.
 - v1.4.2 Fix for rebuilding miners, more probably
 - v1.4.1 Fix for rebuilding miners, probably
 - v1.4.0 Added "Optimizations Only" mode for Dwarves.